esBeee/slate/source/includes/_account_invitations.md

 })
 ```

-> The above command returns the user's account as JSON
+> The above command returns the user's account as JSON including the just created account invitation

 ```json
 {